rolandoislas/GameVoice/README.md

 ### Default Commands

-GameVoice come with commands used to activate the Smite Voice Guided System (VGS).
+GameVoice comes with commands used to activate the Smite Voice Guided System (VGS).

 Examples: